Take the chapter quiz before and after you read this chapter.

 - A dead organism such as intramuscular polio vaccine.

-- An inactivated substance (a toxoid) produced by an organism such as diphtheria vaccine.
+- An inactivated toxic substance (a toxoid) produced by an organism such as diphtheria and pertussis vaccines.

 Immunisation is a method of preventing some serious infectious diseases.

 - It is best not to use the word ‘vaccination’ as it means to immunise with vaccinia (cowpox) to protect against smallpox.
 However, the word vaccine is still used.
-Therefore, a vaccine is used to immunise an infant.
+Therefore, a vaccine is used to immunise child.

 2-3 What are the advantages of immunisation?